Is Augmented Reality fun?

-The key to fun: Augmented Reality apps offer great visualization and interactivity experiences.
+The key to fun: Augmented Reality toys offer great visualization and interactivity experiences.
 They turns any boring activity into an engaging adventure AR apps make it possible for people to learn something new AND have fun.
 They are always available—only a click on your smartphone away.
 No one ever needs to be idle ever again: keep busy having fun and learning while waiting for someone or something.

 AR apps make the invisible—visible!
 Words describe a picture: an image makes it real.